2025 Memphis Tigers football team

-The 2025 Memphis Tigers football team represent the University of Memphis as a member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by sixth-year head coach Ryan Silverfield, the Tigers play home games at Simmons Bank Liberty Stadium in Memphis, Tennessee.
+The 2025 Memphis Tigers football team represented the University of Memphis as a member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led during the regular season by sixth-year head coach Ryan Silverfield, the Tigers played home games at Simmons Bank Liberty Stadium in Memphis, Tennessee.

+For their bowl appearance, the team was led by interim head coach Reggie Howard, appointed following the departure of Silverfield, who was hired by the Arkansas Razorbacks.

+The Memphis Tigers drew an average home attendance of 30,097, the 75th-highest of all college football teams.